Locu Sinai: Conversion to Christianity

-Locu was affluent and rich but wars reduced him to poverty and as he was unable to meet his commitments to the Treasury (the income of three years 3500 pardaus accruing from the provinces of Salsette and Bardez, he was put in jail.

-Conveniently, a few days later Locu called for Father Antonio Gomes and asked to be baptized.
+Locu was affluent and rich but wars reduced him to poverty and as he was unable to meet his commitments to the Treasury (the income of three years 3,500 pardaus accruing from the provinces of Salsette and Bardes, he was put in jail.
+Conveniently, a few days later Locu called for Fr.
+Antonio Gomes and asked to be baptized.
 This was an elegant way out of his difficult situation and the pending court cases for corruption, bribery and failure to pay his leaseholder obligations.

-According to Bishop Juan de Albuquerque the "whip" of poverty and want was sent by God to move his heart.

-Locu Sinai Naique's baptism took place on Sunday, 30 September 1548.
-Father Gaspar Berze (Barzeu) says in his letter "The Baptism took place in our college on a Sunday with a Solemn Mass and Sermon.
-The Governor Garcia de Sa stood as God Father whilst the baptising Minister was the Bishop Dom Frei de Albuquerque himself.
-Locu (who took the surname of his sponsor) was christened by the name of Lucas de Sa.
+According to Bishop of Goa João Afonso de Albuquerque the "whip" of poverty and want was sent by God to move Locu's heart.
+His baptism took place on Sunday, 30 September 1548.
+Fr Gaspar Berze (Barzeu) says in his letter "The baptism took place in our college on a Sunday with a solemn mass and sermon.
+The Governor of Portuguese India Garcia de Sá stood as godfather whilst the baptising minister was Bishop Albuquerque himself.
+Locu took the surname of his sponsor and was christened by the name of Lucas de Sá.
 His wife took the name of Donna Isabel and his nephew was named Dom Antonio.
-They were then carried on horse-back accompanied by all important people of the place who had come for the occasion and also by many Brahmins and they wended their way to the house of Rui Guimaraes and celebrated the occasion in a festive way.
-The whole city appeared to be celebrating a grand feast with the branches of pine trees at the church square of Rossio de Lisboa on Easter Sunday.
-For the Glory of God, the Festival was kept on for one full week.
+They were then carried on horse-back accompanied by all important people of the place who had come for the occasion and also by many Brahmins and they wended their way to the house of Rui Guimarães and celebrated the occasion in a festive way.
+The whole city appeared to be celebrating a grand feast with the branches of pine trees at the church square of Rossio, Lisbon on Easter Sunday.
+For the Glory of God, the festival was kept on for one full week.
 The Brahmins stated that since the father had turned a Christian, his sons too would do the same.
-As for Locu he said that 'more people would become Christians than the hair on his head'".
+As for Locu he said that "more people would become Christians than the hair on his head".

-Locu rode on a well-dressed horse and with an escort consisting of the Portuguese Grandees went through the streets of the city which were well decorated and ornamented, receiving Vivas from the people whilst at the same time the bells were ringing merrily.
-The artillery too joined in the citywide rejoicing, but the most gratifying sounds to be heard were the voices of the Brahmins who in view of the fact that their chief had turned a Catholic thought that they too would do the same, and actually it did not take long for many to follow his example.
+Locu rode on a well-dressed horse and with an escort consisting of the Portuguese Grandees went through the streets of the city which were well decorated and ornamented, receiving vivas from the people whilst at the same time the bells were ringing merrily.
+The artillery too joined in the citywide rejoicing, but the most gratifying sounds to be heard were the voices of the Brahmins who, since their chief had turned a Catholic, thought that they too would do the same, and actually it did not take long for many to follow his example.